apaleo/powerquery-reports/README.md

 If desired, you can edit a registered client app at any point in the future.
 The registration process is not considered as a part of the authorization flow.

 To learn how to create your client, go to [Register the OAuth simple client application](https://apaleo.dev/guides/start/oauth-connection/register-app#register-the-oauth-simple-client-application).
 Review your app details and save your app.
-Once you save the app, you'll get the following screen.
+Once you save the app, you'll get the following dialog-box.

 <img src="/images/credentials.png"/>